edelveart/edelveart/README.md

 ## Other Projects

-* [Figurate Numbers (Ruby gem)](https://rubygems.org/gems/figurate_numbers) : Generates infinite sequences of plane, space, and multidimensional figurate numbers based on the book ‘Figurate Numbers’ (2012) by Elena Deza and Michel Deza.
-The methods are implemented using the Enumerator class and are designed for use in Sonic Pi.
 * [TypeScript Music Generators](https://github.com/edelveart/TypeScript-Music-Generators) : Set of musical sequence generators flavored with p-adic numbers.
 Its purpose is to creatively play with local mathematics during live coding.

 ## Skills